 The Lifetime Adoption staff are experts at helping birth mothers in Montana navigate the adoption process for over thirty years.
 Just call, text, or fill out our online form.
 All of your concerns and questions will be addressed by a kind adoption coordinator who will provide the resources and information you need.

 If adoption is the right choice for you and your baby, you will work with a coordinator who will walk you through the process and help you choose a family or families to speak with.
 Check out Lifetime adoptive family profiles.
-You may be looking for a family from Montana or from another state.
-You may want a family of a certain faith or lifestyle.
-You will be the one to choose the right family for your baby unless you prefer a coordinator chooses for you.
+You may be looking for a family from Montana or you may want a family of a certain faith or lifestyle.
+These choices are all yours unless you prefer a coordinator chooses for you.
 It’s important to know that if you are parenting a toddler or older child and it is a struggle, adoption isn’t just for newborns.
-Your Lifetime coordinator will help you create an adoption plan for your baby.
+Your Lifetime coordinator will help you create an adoption plan for your baby or child.
 A professional counselor will work with you to create a transition plan for you, your child, and the adoptive family.
 Together you will create a post-adoption contact agreement that is healthy for everyone involved, most importantly, the child.

 Open Adoption in Montana